yoichinaka/triviaAPI/backend/README.md

 - example
   http://localhost:3000/categories/3/questions
 - Request Arguments: None
-- Returns dictionary includes 4 itmes below
+- Returns dictionary includes questions, total_questions,
+            current_category.
+            questions is a list of questions. this is the pagination result.
       {
-        'questions': a list of questions. this is the pagination result. each question is a dictionary:
+        'questions':
           [{
             "answer": "Lake Victoria",
             "category": 3,
             "difficulty": 2,
             "id": 13,
             "question": "What is the largest lake in Africa?"
-          },]
+          },,,,]
         'total_questions': total number of questions
         'cuurent_category': category id (integer).
       }